EMBROIDERY EQUIPMENT

 USB Connectivity

-Many modern lamps now run on USB power, so you can plug into a power bank, laptop, or any USB adapter — perfect for stitching groups and classes where plug sockets are scarce
+Plug into a power bank or laptop.
+Perfect for stitching groups and classes where plug sockets are scarce

 ✦ ✦ ✦